 Winter warming: how to improve the value of your home and keep bills low this winter

-With the first week of winter arriving and the cold weather setting in, now is the perfect time to make improvements and upgrades to your property before heating gets turned on and the electricity bills start to rise.
+With winter arriving and the cold weather setting in, now is the perfect time to make improvements and upgrades to your property before heating gets turned on and the electricity bills start to rise.

 As Ausgrid reports, heating and cooling can account for almost 25 per cent of the average household’s energy use.
-And, with more people staying home at the moment, you might see an even bigger increase to your power bills.
+And, if you are working from home at the moment, you might see an even bigger increase to your power bills.